IvyBackup review: Promising, open format, but not quite ready for prime time

 IvyBackup sports a clean look, and saves in common Zip and VHD formats.
-However, it didn't check if there was enough space for its image backups, which caused some unlogged failures.
+However, it didn't check if there was enough space for its image backups, which caused ssome unlogged failures.

-I was expecting good things from the $69 IvyBackup when I first fired it up.
+I was expecting good things from the US$69 / AU$57 IvyBackup when I first fired it up.
 I've expressed the thought numerous times that backup programs should use formats that can be opened without the need for proprietary software.
 IvyBackup uses the common Zip and .VHD formats rather than proprietary containers.
 Nice.

 IvyBackup also supports two destinations per job (local and online), a partial implementation of another feature I lobby for: one data set, many destinations.
 Kudos to Kudu Computing Ltd. (Sorry, I had to…)